Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

 - [ ] **Process-specific configurations**: If single processes need their own configuration, this should be confined to the `withName` scope (`modules.config` in the nf-core pipeline structure)
 - [ ] **Naming profiles**: Don't name two profiles the same thing to avoid profile collisions.
 Try to avoid using the same name as nf-core institutional config profiles (see https://nf-co.re/configs)
 - [ ] **Flexible error resolution**: It should be configured where if a process errors out that the process is re-submitted with more resources for appropriate error messages.
 See `retry` scope in Nextflow docs
 - [ ] **Resource allocation**: Allocate an appropriate amount of resources for every process.
 Remember, flexible label definitions will resolve one-offs from erroring out.
-General rules:
+General advice:
     - Only request the amount of cores/threads/processors as the process actually uses
     - Request 10-20% more memory/RAM than the process needs, no more
     - Request 10-20% more time than the process will need to run, no more